Religion in the Soviet Union

+Religion in the Union of Soviet Socialist Republics (USSR) was dominated by the fact that it became the first state to have as one objective of its official ideology the elimination of existing religion, and the prevention of future implanting of religious belief, with the goal of establishing state atheism (gosateizm).
+However, the main religions of pre-revolutionary Russia persisted throughout the entire Soviet period and religion was never officially outlawed.
 Christians belonged to various denominations: Orthodox (which had the largest number of followers), Catholic, Baptist and various other Protestant denominations.
 The majority of the Muslims in the Soviet Union were Sunni, with the notable exception of Azerbaijan, which was majority Shia.
 Judaism also had many followers.
-Other religions, practiced by a small number of believers, included Buddhism and Shamanism.
+Other religions, practised by a small number of believers, included Buddhism and Shamanism.